cassiozen/mithryn-ttrpg/rules.md

 ## Ability Checks

 When a character attempts an action that is risky, dramatic, or challenging, the GM asks for a specific ability check.
-The player then rolls **2d12** and add or subtract any applicable **Rank bonus/penalty** from Tags/Complications.
+The player then rolls **2d12** and adds any applicable **Rank bonus** from Tags.
 If the result is **equal to or greater than** that abilitie's TN, the action succeeds.

+### Dificulty penalties

+When the GM deem some action to be particularly difficult, they can impose a "difficulty penalty", a number that subtracts from your **2d12** rolls, making it harder to reach the TN.

 ### Critical Success